Find Auckland's best shopping

 Shop up a storm in Newmarket.
 With a mix of high street fashion and designer boutiques, you’ll find something to suit no matter what your taste or budget.

-Westfield St Lukes is one of the biggest malls in Auckland, with over 160 shops and dining locations and an 8 screen cinema complex.
+Westfield St Lukes shopping malls has over 160 shops and dining locations and an 8 screen cinema complex.

 New Zealand's largest outlet shopping destination Dress-Smart has over 100 stores, everything from luxury fashion brands to main street favourites and sports brands.

-The vibrant and vivacious K’ Rd has retro clothing stores, vintage boutiques and local op-shops to pick up quirky and one-of-a-kind pieces you won’t find anywhere else.
+Known to locals as K’ Rd, this area has retro clothing stores, vintage boutiques and local op-shops to pick up quirky and one-of-a-kind pieces you won’t find anywhere else.

 North Shore Top ↑

-The historical Devonport village is packed full of local art galleries and boutique shops all set against the backdrop of spectacular views across the water to downtown Auckland.
+Historic Devonport Village is home to local art galleries and boutique shops all set against the backdrop of spectacular views across the water to downtown Auckland.

-Buses take the scenic route along the Devonport peninsula with many of them stopping at Takapuna on the way.
-Buses stop outside the ferry terminal and on Victoria Road, or make it more of an adventure by sailing across on the ferry.
+Buses take the scenic route along the Devonport peninsula.
+Buses stop outside the Devonport ferry terminal and in Devonport Village, or make it more of an adventure by sailing across on the ferry from Downtown.

 Bus Stops are located at Civic Crescent right outside Westfield Albany, so you’ll be able to get off the bus and get straight into the shopping action.
 And there's an AT Metro Customer Service Centre in the Albany Station if you have any questions.

-Trendy Takapuna has stylish shops, swanky cafés and a bustling Sunday market.
-So whether you prefer shopping for top-brands in the many boutiques and high-end department stores, browsing the latest fashions at Shore City mall, or hunting for bargains at the market, Takapuna has something for you.
+Takapuna has a wide selection of cafés, stylish shops and a bustling Sunday market.
+It’s located next to Takapuna beach offering sweeping views of Rangitoto Island.
+So whether you prefer shopping for top-brands in the boutiques, browsing the latest fashions at Shore City mall, hunting for bargains at the market, or chillaxing with an ice cream on the beach, Takapuna has something for you.

 A large bus interchange in the middle of Takapuna, right opposite the mall makes it simple and easy to get here and start exploring.

-From cafes and boutique clothing stores to specialty cheese stores, visiting Milford lets you combine a day at the beach with shopping nirvana.
+From cafes and boutique clothing stores to specialty food stores Milford Village offers a relaxed vibe.
 Plus there’s the Milford Centre, an intimate, boutique centre with a focus on fashion, home and giftwares.

-The newly branded Glenfield Mall has a range of retailers including clothing, homewares, department stores and more.
+The branded Glenfield Mall has a range of retailers including clothing, homewares and department stores.

 Buses stop right next to the upper entrance to Glenfield Mall, on Glenfield Road.